The contour gauge in use: telling untold: The Lagrangian and Hamiltonian systems with the dynamical constraints

-However, in the most typical gauge theories, resolving the additional (gauge) conditions is not a simple task (even it might be practically impossible at all).
-The gauge conditions have to lead to the equation system for the gauge function $\theta(x)$ which would have an unique solution $\theta_0$.
-To avoid the needs of finding the unique solution $\theta_0$, Faddeev and Popov have proposed the approach (FP-method) where the infinite group orbit volume can be factorized out to the insubstantial normalization factor thanks to the gauge invariance property of the corresponding Lagrangian (or Hamiltonian) of theory \cite{Faddeev:1980be}.
+In the most typical gauge theories, resolving the additional (gauge) conditions is not a simple task.
+The gauge conditions, leading to the equation system for the gauge function $\theta(x)$, would have an unique solution $\theta_0$.
+In fact, it might be practically impossible.

+To avoid the need for finding the unique solution $\theta_0$, Faddeev and Popov have proposed the approach (FP-method) where the infinite group orbit volume can be factorized out to the insubstantial normalization factor thanks to the gauge invariance property of the corresponding Lagrangian (or Hamiltonian) of theory \cite{Faddeev:1980be}.

-From pedagogical reasons, we are now going to dwell on $U(1)$ gauge theory.
+For the sake of simplicity, we are now going to dwell on $U(1)$ gauge theory.
 The H-system can be readily stemmed from the Lagrangian formalism of first order where the Lagrangian is defined as

 with $A_\mu$ and $F_{\mu\nu}$ being independent field configurations.
 The Lagrangian of Eqn.~(\ref{Lag-1ord}) can be written in $3$-dimensional form as

 where $E_i=F_{i 0}$ and $A_i$ imply the generalized momenta and coordinates, respectively; $B_i=1/2\,\epsilon_{i j k} F_{jk}$ are the implicit variables in the integration measure, see below.
 From the Euler-Lagrange equations we can get the equations which do not include $\partial_0$ and give the constraint conditions written in the forms of